ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 Delete the parts you don't want to keep (including the >>>>> and <<<<< and ||||||| lines.

-I want to keep the master version of the problem where everything was collapsed down into that one line of code <code>this.breakIntoFragments90;</code>
+I want to keep the master version of the problem where everything was collapsed down into that one line of code <code>this.breakIntoFragments();</code>

-which refers to a 'function' that handles that task.
-Then we change that function to break into 2 peices instead of 3.
+which refers to a 'function' called breakIntoFragments() that handles that task.
+Then we change that function to break asteroids into 2 peices instead of 3.
 And we should be good to go.
-Save and quit that text editor.

 ![image](https://user-images.githubusercontent.com/12129459/132723394-b3669bd0-73a1-42d4-bd49-3a5aaac816d4.png)

+This is what mine looks like after deleting the conflicting sections. <br>

+Save and quit that text editor.  <br>
 <hr>

 Notable that my Git Bash prompt tells me that I am in the middle of a Merge.
 (Which I have to stage and commit to finalize).